 Moving on to the location part, you'll offer an overview of the company's premises and their surroundings.
 Explain why this particular location is of interest, highlighting factors like catchment area, accessibility, and nearby amenities.

-When describing the location of your waste management services to a third party financier, you may want to focus on its proximity to major population centers and other desirable features of the area.
+When describing the location of your waste management company to a third party financier, you may want to focus on its proximity to major population centers and other desirable features of the area.
 You could note the potential for growth and the potential for increased demand for your services.
 You might also mention the infrastructure present in the area, such as access to roads, rail lines, and ports, which could make it easier for you to transport goods and materials.
 Lastly, you could point out the availability of talented workers and other resources that could make it easier to run your business.

 Finally, you should introduce your management team.
 Describe each member's role, background, and experience.